-In this process, breeders select two parents, which have useful phenotypic to produce offspring with desirable qualities.
+In this process, breeders select two parents, which have useful phenotypic to produce desirable qualities.
 Selective breeding also requires controlled mating.

 Selective breeding has also been practiced in agriculture for thousands of years.
 Almost every fruit and vegetable eaten these days may be a product of artificial selection.
 Similarly, there is also selective breeding in dogs.

-There are over 400 species of dogs in the world and every one are maintained as pure-bred stocks through selective breeding that aims to take care of a closed genetic lineage.
+There are over 400 species of dogs globally, and everyone is maintained as pure-bred stocks through selective breeding that aims to take care of a closed genetic lineage.

 Selective breeding began being practice nearly 10,000 years ago after the Ice Age.
-Selective breeding was used by Darwin as a way to introduce the theory of natural selection and to support it.
+Darwin used selective breeding as a way to introduce the theory of natural selection and to support it.

 Natural Selection VS Selective Breeding in Dogs

-Natural selection and selective breeding is the process of bringing changes in each animal and plants.
+Natural selection and selective breeding is the process of bringing changes in each animal and plant.
 The main distinction between the two is that natural action happens naturally, but selective breeding solely happens once humans intervene.
-For this reason selective breeding is usually referred to as artificial choice.
+For this reason, selective breeding is usually referred to as an artificial choice.

-- Natural Selection process by which organisms that are best suited to their environment survive and reproduce most successfully.
+- The natural Selection process by which organisms that are best suited to their environment survive and reproduce most successfully.

-- This is one of the cornerstones of modern biology.
+- It is one of the cornerstones of modern biology.

-- Natural selection produce animals better suited to survive in poor climates or marginal conditions.
+- Natural selection produces animals better suited to survive in poor climates or marginal conditions.

-- It’s produces more and better food products for humans
+- It produces more and better food products for humans.

-- Natural selection is one of the basic mechanisms of evolution, along with mutation, migration, and genetic drift.
+- Natural selection is one of the basic evolution mechanisms, along with mutation, migration, and genetic drift.

-- It’s acts on the phenotype, or the observable characteristics of an organism, but the genetic basis of any phenotype that gives a reproductive advantage may become more common in a population.
+- It acts on the phenotype or the observable characteristics of an organism.
+Still, the genetic basis of any phenotype that gives a reproductive advantage may become more common in a population.

 Also read: Top 10 cross breeds of Siberian Husky

-- Is process of breeding that permits solely those organisms with desired characteristics to provide consecutive generation.
+- It is a process of breeding that permits those organisms solely with desired characteristics to provide consecutive generations.

-- It’s allows for species more suited for home environments.
+- It allows for species more suited for home environments.

-- Selective breeding produces traits which can be advantageous to us, however be a drawback to the animal breeding for visually pleasing traits may result in amplification of inherent diseases among pure bred animals inbreeding will cause health problems for the animal.
+- Selective breeding produces traits that can be advantageous to us; however, be a drawback to animal breeding for visually pleasing traits may result in amplification of inherent diseases among purebred animals; inbreeding will cause health problems for the animal.

 - Selective breeding differs basically from natural process therein it favors alleles that don’t contribute favorably to survival in the wild.

-- Like natural selection, selective breeding needs genetic variation on that to act.
-If the variation in an exceedingly attribute is strictly environmentally evoked, then the selected variants won’t be hereditary by consecutive generation.
+- Like natural selection, selective breeding needs genetic variation that to act.
+If the variation in an exceedingly attribute is strictly environmentally evoked, then the selected variants won’t be hereditary by consecutive generations.

 Advantages of Artificial Selection When Breeding Dogs

-Most, if not all, breeds of household dogs that exist today are due to artificial/selective breeding.
+Most, if not all, breeds of household dogs today are due to artificial/selective breeding.

-Artificial selection is also known as selective breeding , is when farmers breed animals in order to obtain specific traits.
+Artificial selection is also known as selective breeding, is when farmers breed animals to obtain specific traits.
 Artificial selection tries to establish and maintain certain stable traits that animals will pass to the next generation.

-It’s not posture many people have to face animals due to inbuilt and other problems.
+It’s not posturing many people have to face animals due to inbuilt and other problems.
 Let’s take a closer look at the Advantages of selective breeding.

 Improving the Dogs

-Improving the dogs is a one of the important advantages of artificial selection in dog breeding.
-Dog breeds develop through artificial selection for desired phenotype what you can see in the dogs.
-These can include conformation, behavior, working ability and health.
+Improving the dogs is one of the important advantages of artificial selection in dog breeding.
+Dog breeds developed through artificial selection for the desired phenotype what you can see in the dogs.
+These can include confirmation, behavior, working ability and health.

 Specializing breeds is a perform most important tasks of the artificial selection.